-What is SMTP relay and why you need it to send bulk emails
+What is SMTP relay and how does it help email deliverability

 In transactional email, there’s a lot going on behind the scenes to ensure your emails get sent and recipients receive your most important messages in a timely manner.
 SMTP is one protocol that facilitates this.